HOW TO BECOME A CYBERSECURITY ANALYST (2023 Guide)

 For virtually any job in cyber security, hiring managers will want to know that you have experience protecting and securing a web server.
 The first step in your response should be to secure passwords for administrative and root users before removing remote access from default admin and root accounts.
 The final step would be to set up a firewall to monitor network traffic and protect the computer system from being attacked by malware, viruses, or warms.

-- What sorts of anomalies would you look for to identify a compromised system?
+- How would you identify a compromised system?

-- If you had to both compress and encrypt data during a transmission, which would you do first?
+- Imagine you have to both compress and encrypt data during a transmission.
+Which would you do first?

-- How would you defend against a cross-site scripting attack?
+- What is your approach to defend against a cross-site scripting attack?

 - What are the differences between cybersecurity in the cloud and on-premises?